SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_sdio_secondary/readme.md

 ## Purpose/Scope

-The SDIO Secondary application shows how to read and write data in SDIO Secondary
+The SDIO Secondary application shows how to read and write data in SDIO Secondary.

 ## About Example Code

-- This example demonstrates about soc clock setting, sdio secondary initialization, transmitting and receiving the data to and from the sdio master.
+This example demonstrates about the SOC clock setting, SDIO secondary initialization, and transmitting and receiving the data to and from the SDIO master.

-- To initialize the sdio using \ref sl_si91x_sdio_secondary_init api.
+- To initialize the SDIO using \ref sl_si91x_sdio_secondary_init API.
-- To register sdio and dma callback \ref sl_si91x_sdio_secondary_register_event_callback api is used.
+- To register SDIO and DMA callback using \ref sl_si91x_sdio_secondary_register_event_callback API.
-- To transfer and receive data to and from the master \ref  sl_si91x_sdio_secondary_send and \ref sl_si91x_sdio_secondary_receive apis are used. send and receive apis will configure all dma descriptors and trigger the dma to send and receive the data.
+- To transfer and receive data to and from the master using the \ref  sl_si91x_sdio_secondary_send and \ref sl_si91x_sdio_secondary_receive APIs.
+Send and receive APIs will configure all DMA descriptors and trigger the DMA to send and receive the data.
 - Data will be received continuously after two seconds throughput will be calculated and printed over the console.

 ## Prerequisites/Setup Requirements